Crew Of Norwegian-Owned Oil Tanker Arrives In Dubai After 'Hostile Attack'

 Saudi Arabia increased security around oil facilities, the Journal reports, and the United Arab Emirates is working with shipping companies to beef up security in the Strait of Hormuz and the Persian Gulf.

 Shipping insurance prices went up following the attacks, reflecting jitters around the safety of the waterway.
-Insurance rates for supertankers traveling from the Middle East to China had soared 34 percent after the explosions, the newspaper reports.
+Insurance rates for supertankers traveling from the Middle East to China had soared 34% after the explosions, the newspaper reports.

 The price of a barrel of Brent crude oil shot up to a high of $62.64 a barrel Thursday and continued to trade near that high point on Friday.